gbdev/pandocs/src/Gameboy_Camera.md

 ### Register A004

 This register is mapped to register 7 of M64282FP.
-It sets the output voltage reference, the edge enhancement ratio and it can invert the image.
+It sets the output voltage reference, the edge enhancement ratio, and it can invert the image.

 ### Register A005